mashalafzal/Ethics-based-Automated-Negotiation/README.md

 --The vehicles exchange offers and evaluates them based on their passenger's ethical profile until an agreement is reached or one of them quit the negotiation.

---When teh agreemnet is reached, one of the vehicles claim the availble parking space and the other vehicle looks for the new parking space.
+--When the agreement is reached, one of the vehicles gets the available parking space and the other vehicle looks for the new parking space.